7th Annual ESHE Meeting - 21-23 September, 2017 - Leiden, Netherlands

 Pecha Kucha Presentations

 Each Pecha Kucha presentation will be strictly limited to 6 minutes and 40 seconds, and must contain exactly 20 slides.
-For more information on the Pecha Kucha format, please visit: www.pechakucha.org
+For more information on the Pecha Kucha format, please visit: www.pechakucha.org.
+The screen will be in 16:9 format.
+Please take this into consideration when formatting your slides to take advantage of the screen.

 Student Travel Grants- Deadline May 31st